Home Recipes Carrot Souffle (Easy Recipe)

 Recipe Variations

-This carrot souffle is perfection as it is, but there are ways to make it your own.
-Try any of these variations and let me know how it turned out!
+This carrot souffle is perfect as it is, but there are ways to make it your own.

 • Add more cozy holiday flavors with a pinch of ground ginger, orange zest, or pumpkin spice.

 • Amp it up with toppings.
-Whether it’s brown sugar streusel, chopped pecans, or mini-marshmallows, toppings will make the souffle more spectacular.
+Whether it’s brown sugar streusel, chopped pecans, or mini marshmallows, toppings will make the souffle more spectacular.

-• Make individual carrot souffles – because miniature versions are always so much more adorable.
-Grease 8 ramekin with butter.
-Pour the carrot puree over and bake for 25 to 30 minutes, or until golden and jiggly.
+• Make individual carrot soufflés – because miniature versions are always so much more adorable.

 More Holiday Side Dish Recipes